 Even more, most of the users, especially those that use T-Mobile, claim that their traffic speed has been throttled excessively since using a VPN connection.

-If you use NordVPN’s obfuscated servers then your phone carrier will not be able to see that you’re using a VPN.
+If you use ExpressVPN’s obfuscated servers then your phone carrier will not be able to see that you’re using a VPN.
 Obfuscation works as it sounds, by disguising the encrypted packets as regular internet traffic.

 Phones generally use different data sources for normal data usage and tethering usage.
 Two APNs are dealing with this.
 So when you activate tethering, you will always be using the tethering APN, unless you can change that, of course.

 How to do that?
 Well, with iPhones, you can jailbreak.
 Break into the phone’s underlying security protocols and bypass all the protection measures, to then change the preset APN.

 With Android, things get more complicated than that.